ardbytes/ardbytes.github.io/_posts/2025-08-19-notes-on-the-art-of-multiprocessor-programming.markdown

 Registers (SRSW) and used to construct MRSW and MRMW registers.
 Ideas related to lock-free and wait-free co-ordination are also discussed.

+#### The relative power of primitive synchronization operations

+The problem of consensus is discussed.
+It is problematic for concurrently executing threads to agree on a value.
+Consensus number of a synchronization primitive is the maximum number of threads for which that primitive can solve the consensus problem in a wait-free manner.
+The test-and-set has a consensus number of 2, while the compare-and-swap has a consensus number of infinity.

 [br]: https://h4x0r.org/futex/
 [yt-pe]: https://www.youtube.com/playlist?list=PLUl4u3cNGP63VIBQVWguXxZZi0566y7Wf